 Fink

-7.1 When I launch XDarwin, it quits or crashes almost immediately
+6.1 When I launch X11, it quits or crashes almost immediately

 First of all: Don't Panic!
-There are lots of things than can go wrong with XFree86, and a good number of them can cause startup failures.
-Further, it is not unusual that XDarwin crashes when it experiences startup problems.
+There are lots of things than can go wrong with X11, and a good number of them can cause startup failures.
+Further, it is not unusual that X11 crashes when it experiences startup problems.
 This section tries to provide a comprehensive list of problems you may come across.
 But first, you need to gather two important pieces of information:

-XDarwin version.
-You can find the XDarwin version in the Finder by clicking once on the XDarwin icon and then selecting "Show Info" from the menu.
-The version is only incremented when a new binary test release is made by the XonX project, so "1.0a1" may actually be any version between 1.0a1 and 1.0a2.
+Display server version.
+You can find the version of the display server in the Finder by clicking once on the X11 or XQuartz icon and then selecting "Get Info" from the menu.

 Error messages.
 These are essential in pinpointing the particular problem you experience.
-How you get the error messages depends on how you started XDarwin.
+How you get the error messages depends on how you started X11.
 If you ran startx from a Terminal window, you'll have the messages right there in that window.
 Remember that you can scroll up.
-If you started XDarwin by double-clicking the icon, the messages end up in the system log, which you can access through the Console application in the Utilities folder.
-Be sure to pick the right set of messages, i.e. the last one.
+If you started X11 by double-clicking the X11 or XQuartz icon, the messages end up in the system log, which you can access through the Console application in the Utilities folder.
+Be sure to pick the right set of messages, e.g. the last one.

 We'll start with a list of the messages you may see: